lisp-docs/lisp-docs.github.io/docs/tutorial/informal-introduction-to-lisp.md

 113.06
 ```

-Like Python, you should treat `*` as read-only.
+You should treat `*` as read-only.
 Avoid assigning to it explicitly.

 Common Lisp supports other numeric types, including complex numbers.
 The imaginary unit is represented as `#C(0 1)` or `0+1i`